 Contents of a basic rope suspension kit

-Here are some fundamentals:
+Here are some supply fundamentals:

-A cutting tool (or two).
 We recommend high-quality safety shears.
-Practice using them!

 If you don’t own any rope, we recommend the following: